dreibh/hipercontracer/README.md

 See the the manpage "hpct-query" for all options!

 To convert the results to CSV format, use for example:
-- hpct-results-tool ping.results.xz --output ping.csv.gz
+- hpct-results-tool ping.results.xz --separator=, --output ping.csv.gz
-- hpct-results-tool traceroute.results.xz --output traceroute.csv.gz
+- hpct-results-tool traceroute.results.xz --separator=, --output traceroute.csv.gz

 # Examples to Process Results from CSV